Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Abstract

 \section{Abstract}

-Chimera states are usually observed in oscillator systems with nonlocal couplings.
-Such a nonlocal coupling arises typically as oscillators are coupled via an external environment which changes so fast that it could be eliminated adiabatically.
-Here we for the first time report the existence of spiral wave chimera states in large populations of Stuart-Landau oscillators coupled via a {\it slowly} changing diffusive environment under which the adiabatic approximation breaks down.
-The transition from spiral wave chimeras to spiral waves with the smooth core and to unstable spiral wave chimeras as functions of the system parameters are exploited.
-The phenomenological mechanism for explaining the formation of spiral wave chimeras is also proposed.
-The existence of spiral wave chimeras and the underlying mechanism are further confirmed in a three-component FitzHugh-Nagumo system with the similar environmental coupling scheme.
-Our results provide important hints to seek chimera patterns in both laboratory and realistic chemical or biological systems.
+Chimera states are firstly discovered in nonlocally coupled oscillator systems.
+Such a nonlocal coupling arises typically as oscillators are coupled via an external environment whose characteristic time scale $\tau$ is so small (i.e., $\tau \rightarrow 0$) that it could be eliminated adiabatically.
+Nevertheless, whether the chimera states still exist in the opposite situation (i.e., $\tau \gg 1$) is unknown.
+Here, by coupling large populations of Stuart-Landau oscillators to a diffusive environment, we demonstrate that spiral wave chimeras do exist in this oscillator-environment coupling system even when $\tau$ is very large.
+Various transitions such as from spiral wave chimeras to spiral waves or unstable spiral wave chimeras as functions of the system parameters are explored.
+A physical picture for explaining the formation of spiral wave chimeras is also provided.
+The existence of spiral wave chimeras is further confirmed in ensembles of FitzHugh-Nagumo oscillators with the similar oscillator-environment coupling mechanism.
+Our results provide an affirmative answer to the observation of spiral wave chimeras in populations of oscillators mediated via a slowly changing environment and give important hints to generate chimera patterns in both laboratory and realistic chemical or biological systems.